enzo-project/enzo-e/doc/source/devel/hydro_infrastructure.rst

 Additionally, the functor also specifies a specialization of the template class ``EnzoRiemannLUT<InputLUT>`` that primarily

-  * Specifies the exact set of actively advected integrable quantities that a given solver expects
+  * Specifies the exact set of actively advected integration quantities and primitive quantities that a given solver expects.
+Technically, the primitives and any optional active integration quantities, like ``"internal_energy"``, are not directly specified by the lookup table, but ``EnzoRiemannImpl<ImplFunctor>`` accounts for this.
   * Serves as a compile-time lookup table.
-It statically maps the names of the all of the components of the relevant actively advected quantities to unique array indices.
+It statically maps the names of the all of the components of the relevant actively advected integration quantities to unique array indices.

 See :ref:`EnzoRiemannLUT-section`
 for a more detailed description of ``EnzoRiemannLUT<InputLUT>`` and